TheDevCarnage/NLP-Project-NER/README.md

 Open a Terminal or Command Prompt:

-Open a terminal or command prompt on your computer.

-Navigate to the Project Directory:

-Use the cd command to navigate to your project directory.
+Navigate to the Project Directory, Use the cd command to navigate to your project directory.

 `cd path/to/my_project`

-#### Create a Virtual Environment:
+### Create a Virtual Environment:

 If you haven't already created a virtual environment, follow these steps to create one: